josiah-tesfu/Coffee-Order-App/README.md

-# Café Connect
+# Coffee Order App

-## application which adds Café items to an order
+## An application which adds Café items to an order

 This application will serve as the user interface side of a coffee shop order system.
 Users will be able to add items from a coffee shop to an order.